sasha802/choreography_builder/projectDesign/applicationFlow.md

 5. Dao updates the user information according to the criteria.
 6. Servlet sends confirmation that info has been updated.

-Find Local Dance Studio Page
+Dance technique and movements service
-1. HTML Page to display Google Map with local dance studios.
+1. Service to provide the technical details about the specific dance